canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 # Tutorial 1 - Metaverse Wallet

-In this tutorial you will learn how to
+In this tutorial you will learn how to:

 * Create a Metaverse wallet
-* Import an Existing wallet
+* Import an existing wallet
 * Check your ETP balance
 * Send transactions programatically
-* Integrate wallet into your dApp
+* Integrate a wallet into your dApp

 ## Introduction

-Metaverse is a UTXO based blockchain, with ETP being the native currency.
-It is very close to the way Bitcoin works.
+Metaverse is an **unspent-transaction-output (UTXO)** based blockchain with ETP being the native currency.
+It is very similar to the way Bitcoin works.

-Every time you receive a transaction, it becomes a UTXO.
+Every time you send a transaction, you collect UTXOs into a transaction input, which becomes a UTXO on the receivers end, and the change left over becomes a UTXO on your end.

-Every time you send a transaction, you collect UTXO's into a transaction input, which becomes a UTXO on the receivers end, and the change left over becomes a UTXO on your end.
+Every time you receive a transaction, it's a UTXO you can spend.

-If this sounds complicated don't worry.
-Metaverse's library manages UTXO's for you.
+If this sounds complicated, don't worry.
+Metaverse's library manages UTXOs for you.

-For more information on UTXO's [look here](https://komodoplatform.com/whats-utxo/)
+For more information on UTXOs, [look here](https://komodoplatform.com/whats-utxo/)

 To send and receive ETP you need a Metaverse wallet.
-In Metaverse, as with Bitcoin, you can generate deterministic wallets using by memnonic code words.
+In Metaverse, as with Bitcoin, you can generate deterministic wallets by using memnonic code words.
 This gives you multiple addresses you can send and recieve transactions from.

 ## Hands-on Tutorial